measifalam/DotnetCore-CheatSheet/README.md

 ## How to be sure all the tasks are finished?

-Task.WhenAll is a static method that is used when you want to do some operation with multiple tasks in parallel and want to wait until all of them have been completed.
+Task.WhenAll is a static method used when you want to do some operation with multiple tasks in parallel and wait until all of them have been completed.

 It returns a single task that finishes only when all of the tasks you've passed to it have been completed.